 She was a partner with Clayton Utz until 2003 and a consultant until 2012.
 In 2008 she was awarded the Order of Australia Medal for services to the legal sector particularly as an insurance lawyer and to the community.
-She was also previously a director of the Australand Group (now Frasers Property Group), Greenstone Limited, and the Superannuation Administration Corporation (Pillar Administration).
+She was also previously a director of the Australand Group (now Frasers Property Group), Munich Reinsurance Australasia, and the Superannuation Administration Corporation (Pillar Administration).

-Ms Milne has a Bachelor of Law from the University of Sydney and is a fellow of the Australian Institute of Company Directors.
+Ms Milne has a Bachelor of Laws from the University of Sydney and is a fellow of the Australian Institute of Company Directors.

 Board member, Dr Graeme Innes, AM

-(Nominee of the Secretary, Department of Finance, Services and Innovation)
+(Nominee of the Secretary, Department of Customer Service)

 Terms of appointment